Jade De Rijcke: Life and career

-In 2019, she signed a contract with Universal and in March of that year, she released her first single, "Straw House".
-She was followed by a second single "Your Type" which was released in September.
-She released her third and fourth singles "Lately" and "When I Cry" on 23 September 2020 and 28 January 2022 respectively.
+Shortly after her win, De Rijcke performed at the Rode Neuzen XL in Sportpaleis.
+She signed a contract with Universal and released her first single, "Straw House", in March 2019.
+Within a year, the song had 1.5 million streams on Spotify.
+This was followed by a second single, "Your Type", which was released in September 2019.
+She released "Lately" on 23 September 2020 and "When I Cry" on 28 January 2022.
+She performed "Lately" on the season 5 finale of Belgium's The Voice Kids.

-On 6 May 2022, it was announced, that Jade will represent Belgium at Europops Song Contest 2022.
+On 6 May 2022, it was announced that De Rijcke would represent Belgium at Europops Song Contest 2022.
 Her song "Pages" was released on 7 September 2022.
 The Grand Final was held on 11 November.
-Jade won the contest with her song "Pages" getting 553 points.
+De Rijcke won the contest with her song "Pages", getting 553 points.